Mena-Rossini/count_down_timer/README.md

 ## Contributions:
 Contributions are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
+If you find any issues or have suggestions for improvements, please [Open New Issue](https://github.com/Mena-Rossini/count_down_timer/issues/new) or submit a pull request.

 ## License:
 This project is licensed under the MIT License